 The Healers podcast features healers are a wide range; from animal psychics to intuitive medicine practitioners, to straight-up therapists, and let me just tell you that I’m not into all of it (I still cannot get on-board with crystals, peeps.).
 BUT I’m into a lot of it and isn’t that the story of everything ever, anyway?

-My favorite episodes are this one that helped me get out of a dark February 2019, this one about the universe as an uncontrollable entity, this one that helped me realize that even people you admire feel lost despite their best-laid plans, and this one because being selfish gets a bad rep. but I’ve always been proudly selfish so if anyone is out there making a pin/sticker/button, lmk!
+My favorite podcast episodes are this one that helped me get out of a dark February 2019.
+This one about the universe as an uncontrollable entity.
+This one that helped me realize that even people you admire feel lost despite their best-laid plans.
+And this one because being selfish gets a bad rep. But I’ve always been proudly selfish so if anyone is out there making a pin/sticker/button, lmk!

 You don’t have to only burn Palo Santo and wear hemp to enjoy this podcast.
 It’s an interesting bridge for those between Botox and woo-curious.
 I’ve personally sent each of those links to at least 2-3 of my girlfriends who don’t drink my hippie kool-aid, and they haven’t tried to pull me out of a yogi-circle for fear I’ve gone off the deep-end yet!

-Anyway, regardless of your level of alt-med interest, there’s plenty of universal wisdom that comes through in each episode. and you can glean a bit of good energy or re-center yourself with this little bit of earthly grounding.
+Regardless of your level of alt-med interest, there’s plenty of universal wisdom that comes through in each episode.
+And you can glean a bit of good energy or re-center yourself with this little bit of earthly grounding.
 Give it a shot, it’s not (always) as crunchy as you think!
 Namaste, babies.

 I cannot get enough of this podcast.
 I’m a skeptic and don’t believe anything until there’s some science, or it’s currently happening to me.
 Sorry y’all, This Capricorn is too grounded!
 But if you’re looking for something a little less mystical this is for you.